Whisky month a region at a time - Islay

 Pronounced, ‘Fezh Eel’, it is Gaelic for ‘Islay Festival’.

-The Islay Malt & Music Festival, as it otherwise known, takes place during the last week of May each year.
+The final stop on our Whisky Month tour of Scotland is the stunning isle of Islay home to Feis Ile or as it otherwise known The Islay Malt & Music Festival, which takes place during the last week of May each year.
 Islay’s population swells from approx. 3,000 to 20,000 as people from around the world make the pilgrimage to this small island off Scotland’s west coast, to celebrate all things Islay: the food, the drink (there’s more than whisky here), arts & crafts and, of course, the people.

 Many visitors return year after year, meeting friends old and new.